Art Engstrom: Early life and career

 He appeared in two games.
 The first was an exhibition tie against the Ironwood Legion, in which he was starting left guard.
 He also started in the first game of the regular season, a 6–3 win over the Green Bay Packers.
 He did not play for the rest of the season, and was not on a team in the next year, finishing his career with just one game at the professional level.

+Death

-He died on April 10, 1953, in Duluth, at the age of 54.
+Engstrom died on April 10, 1953, in Duluth, at the age of 54.